C4E5G3/pages_bazClearances/content/en/house-clearance-dorset/_index.md

 {{< brick_image2 >}}

 ![a map showing a forty mile radius centred on Bournemouth](/uploads/illustrations/cuate/our_areas.png)

-We are available as per the image postcodes <span style="color:#54AAB4">**[ SP, SO, DT, BH, PO ]**</span> so essentially throughout Dorset & into Hampshire ---> Bournemouth, Poole, Christchurch, St Leonard's, Ringwood, Verwood, Wimbourne, Blandford Forum, Shaftesbury, Sherborne, Dorchester, Weymouth, Swanage, Wareham, Southampton, Portsmouth, Lyndhurst, Lymington, New Milton, Winchester, Petersfield, Andover, Gosport, Eastleigh, Havant - and we also can work as far away as Yeovil & Salisbury.
-If in doubt give us a call anyway - we can work farther afield on occasion.
+We are available as per the image postcodes <span style="color:#54AAB4">**[ SP, SO, DT, BH, PO ]**</span> i.e. throughout Dorset.
+We can also work in neighbouring regions.
+If in doubt give us a call anyway - if the job is large enough, we can work farther afield.

 {{< /brick_image2 >}}